Jigsaw (Marvel Comics): Fictional character biography

 Billy Russo was born to a poor Italian-American family, kicked out and abandoned as an orphan by his abusive father at the age of ten, and went on to become a hitman for New York's Italian criminal underworld, where his good looks garnered him the nickname "Billy the Beaut".
 He married a woman named Susan, and would beat both her and their son, Henry, once forcing Henry to drown his pet cat's kittens by threatening to shoot Susan.
 After the botched gangland execution that inadvertently led to the Castle family being massacred, Russo is hired by Frank Costa to cover up their deaths by killing all of their friends and loved ones.
 Russo kills all of his targets except for Frank Castle, who survives a bomb planted by Russo.
 Hours later, Frank, now the vigilante Punisher, tracks Russo down to a Maggia nightclub.
 He guns down all of Russo's men, but leaves him alive to send a message to organized crime after knocking him through a glass window pane, an act that reduces Russo's face to a jigsaw puzzle-like mess of scars.

 Taking advantage of his hideous visage, Russo adopts the identity of "Jigsaw", and attempts to frame the Punisher for murder.
-However, the plan fails due to the intervention of Spider-Man and Nightcrawler; Spider-Man witnesses one of Jigsaw's murders, and one of his victims is an old friend of Nightcrawler's.
+The plan fails due to the intervention of Spider-Man and Nightcrawler; Spider-Man witnesses one of Jigsaw's murders, and one of his victims is an old friend of Nightcrawler's.
 Jigsaw later battled Spider-Man again.

 It is revealed in the first Punisher miniseries that Jigsaw was behind a plan to drug the Punisher, causing his enemy to behave erratically and attack anyone he perceived as a criminal, even for something as minor as littering.
 Jigsaw also attempts to kill the Punisher while he is incarcerated.
 The Punisher confronts and defeats him, and later stops Jigsaw from escaping under cover of a prison riot.
 Later in the series, Jigsaw is brainwashed by the Trust into serving as a member of a Punisher-style assassination squad.
-He manages to remember who he is after encountering Castle once again, and attacks the Punisher, only to be defeated once more.
+He manages to remember whom he is after encountering Castle once again, and attacks the Punisher, only to be defeated once more.